Gent has an access regulation in place.

-There are five car-free areas in Gent and three streets that are banned for traffic: Ottogracht, Bargiebrug and the Hippoliet Lippensplein.
+Gent has divided the inner city into six sectors and the historic center.
+The historic center is car-free.
+There are also car-free areas in the other sectors.
 The combination of the car-free areas and streets ensure that there is no through traffic.
 The traffic is forced to use the inner ring road to circulate in the city.

 light orange shaded areas: old car-free areas

 Only the following can get a permit to enter the car-free areas:

 - residents of the car-free area with a parking space or a garage (only for the area they live in)

 - residents can apply for a visitor's permit